 - At Texas Timber Frames you have a machine called a Hundegger cut and rough out your frames, can you describe how this works and the process once timbers arrive at your shop.

-- What is the difference between using that machine that you have vs a completely hand cut approach.
+- What is the difference between using that machine that you have vs a complete hand cut approach?

 - Having worked for a company that has used a machine to cut out their frames, I realize that one still has to go back and clean up the joinery and employ those hand tools…having seen the complete process yourself how much time does it take to clean up the joinery?